LennisNgugi/Bushido_OS/README.md

 ![](images/BUSHIDO.jpg)

-# Usage
+# What is Bushido

-Runs live of a bootable usb
+A minimalist yet aesthetic operating system developed with the sole purpose of a simple yet effective OS.

 # Requirements